Dutch Lawmaker Advises Public Not to Wear Masks

-The Dutch government on Wednesday advised the public not to wear masks to slow the spread of coronavirus, advising their effectiveness remains unproven.
+The Dutch government on Wednesday advised the public not to wear masks to slow the spread of coronavirus, cautioning their effectiveness remains unproven.

 The Minister for Medical Care Tamara van Ark made the decision after a review by the country’s National Institute for Health (RIVM).